 IgM – The first immunoglobulin or antibody made when fighting a new infection is IgM; this is the early infection response.
 IgM clears the body more quickly than IgG.

-IgG – Following that, usually around 7-14 days later you mount immunoglobulin G. The IgG response is the later response and is a longer-lasting immune response.
+IgG – Following that, usually around 7-14 days later, you mount immunoglobulin G. The IgG response is the later response and is a longer-lasting immune response.
 IgG is the most common antibody and can take time to form after an infection.

-IgA antibodies are found in the linings of the respiratory tract and digestive system, as well as in saliva, tears and breast milk.
+IgA antibodies are found in the linings of the respiratory tract and digestive system, as well as in saliva, tears and breastmilk.

 If these markers are reported as high it indicates the immune system is actively fighting bacterial overload.
 Treatments include antimicrobials to lower the bacterial load.

-Low LPS Antibodies are associated with an immune system that is chronically worn down.
+Low LPS antibodies are associated with an immune system that is chronically worn down.
 IBS and IBD can both be a result of an infection that was chronic and that has resulted in little to no immune reserve which can be highlighted by this test.

-There is no minimum age for this profile, however, please bear in mind that the sample requires a blood draw which may be difficult for some paediatrics.
+Age 3 years and above.
+Please bear in mind that the sample requires a blood draw which may be difficult for some paediatrics.

 Gram negative overgrowth can happen at any age.
 However, the antibody response may be muted until 5 years of age.